weka/sedemotools/wekahome/README.md

-### Create WEKA Home on a WEKA Client
+### Create a WEKA Home for demo
+Make sure your boot drive is at least 20 GB in size.
-1. Deploy a client
+1. Deploy a client VM
-2. Sign into client
+2. Sign into client VM
-3. Run the script as root
+3. Run this script as root
 ```
 ./wekahomesetup.sh
 ```
-4. Login to WEKA HOME on browser.
+5. Login to WEKA HOME on browser.
 This may require a firewall change.